 Fran McConville has been the Midwifery Adviser at the World Health Organisation (WHO) since 2013 and is based at the WHO headquarters in Geneva.
 Fran’s work aims to support the 194 WHO Member States to improve evidence–based quality midwifery care for all women, newborns and their families everywhere.
 This includes working with global partners to support research, advocacy, capacity building and ensuring the voice midwifery leaders.
-Prior to WHO, Fran was a Health Adviser to the UK’s Department for International Development (DFID) based in the London headquarters, as well as in Bangladesh and Somalia.
-Fran has development and humanitarian experience in sexual, reproductive, maternal and newborn health with UNICEF, IFRC, and a range of NGOs through living and working in Bangladesh India, Burma, Malawi, Kenya, Somalia and Iraq.
+Prior to WHO, Fran was a Health Adviser to the United Kingdom’s Department for International Development (DFID) based in the London headquarters, as well as in Bangladesh and Somalia.
+Fran has development and humanitarian experience in sexual, reproductive, maternal and newborn health with UNICEF, International Federation of Red Cross and Red Crescent Societies (IFRC), and a range of non-governmental organisations through living and working in Bangladesh India, Burma, Malawi, Kenya, Somalia and Iraq.
 Fran initially gained development experience as a VSO midwife in Bangladesh, and then through field work in Africa, Asia and the Middle East while being a lecturer in maternal and newborn health/ gender and reproductive health, at the University of Wales, Swansea.
 Fran is a midwife, a nurse, has an MA (Health Economics), and a BSc (Life Sciences).
 In 2020 Fran was awarded the title Honorary Professor of Practice at Queen’s University, Belfast.

 You can find out more about the Maternal, Newborn, Child and Adolescent Health and Ageing Department (MCA) where Professor McConville is based here.